klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         ++ mpi_check: MPI rank   7/8   on cpu 112/256 of nid001804 mask 96-127
         ```

-    5. The fifth example demonstrate a custon reordering.
-Here we fance a 4x2-grid which we want
+    5. The fifth example ('srun' on line 31) demonstrate a custom reordering.
+        Here we face a 4x2-grid which we want
         to split in 2 2x2 groups.
+So where the ranks in our grid are numbered as

+        ```
+        0 1 2 3
+        4 5 6 7
+        ```

+        we really want the left half of the grid on the first node of the allocation
+        and the right half on the second node as this gives us less inter-node
+        communication than when we would put the first line on the first node and
-In this example rank 0, 1, 4 and 5 will run on node 0 with rank 2, 3, 6 and 7
+        the second line on the second.
+So basically we want ranks 0, 1, 4 and 5 on
+        the first node and ranks 2, 3, 6 and 7 on the second node, which is done
-        running on node 1.
+        by creating the reorder file with content

+        ```
+        0,1,4,5,2,3,6,7
+        ```

+        The resulting output is

         ```
         + export MPICH_RANK_REORDER_METHOD=3